 Is 40°C too hot?

-As your body temperature increases to the point where it reaches or exceeds 39° C / 103° F, there is an increasing danger of developing several conditions related to hyperthermia (excessively high body temperature), ranging from mild to seriously life threatening.
+As your body temperature increases to the point where it reaches or exceeds 39° C / 103° F, there is an increasing danger of developing several conditions related to hyperthermia.
+This means that you have an excessively high body temperature.
+The dangers range from mild to seriously life threatening.
 These may include:

 - Heat rash

 - Heat stroke

 The risk of serious complications becomes even higher for older people, younger children, pregnant women, and those with chronic illnesses or conditions such as a heart condition, high blood pressure and diabetes.